wwcodemanila/WWCodeManila-Android/starter-kit/README.md

-# Women Who Code Manila

-## Android App Development Study Group
+# Women Who Code Manila - Android App Development

 For beginners, we will learn the basic concepts of programming using Java and Kotlin.